arjunvallyath234/RRT_star_warehouse_robot/README.md

 Learning-based planners that use RRT* as a baseline

+## Disclaimer
+This repository is intended for educational and simulation purposes.
-Note: This code was generated with the assistance of ChatGPT and adapted by me for learning and simulation purposes.
+The implementation was created with the assistance of AI tools (ChatGPT) and manually refined to study RRT* behavior in dynamic environments.